 - Renovate: Migrate existing long tail applications by liberating them from proprietary technologies using proven modernization techniques and platforms.

-We have been able to successfully help enterprises across the globe navigate the shadow IT problems due to long tail apps.
-WaveMaker Rapid Application Development Platform is proven choice for both innovation and renovation because of the following reasons:
+We have been able to successfully help enterprises across the globe navigate the shadow IT problems due to long-tail apps.
+WaveMaker Rapid Application Development Platform is a proven choice for both innovation and renovation because of the following reasons:

 - Visual development that delivers web and mobile apps at the speed of business

 - Instant migration of legacy applications based on proprietary technologies such as Lotus Notes, MS Access, Oracle Forms, etc.